 January is often the time that we set New Year’s Resolutions for ourselves.
 Since many people chose a resolution or goal to get more organized, the National Association of Productivity and Organizing Professionals (NAPO) has deemed January “Get Organized” month!
 According to a TripSavvy’s article in December 2017, organizing is typically listed in people’s top ten resolutions and a recent Reader’s Digest article lists getting organized as number six on their top 15 most popular New Year’s Resolutions list.
 Need even more proof that this is a popular New Year’s resolution?
-Last year, on January 1st, data pulled from Google by iQuanti found that over 33 million people searched “get organized” making it the number two most popular resolution behind “get healthy.”
+In a recent study, data pulled from Google by iQuanti found that over 33 million people searched “get organized” making it the number two most popular resolution behind “get healthy.”

-Is getting organized one of your resolutions for 2018?
-Maybe you want to organize your linen closet, garage, kitchen or basement?
+Is getting organized one of your resolutions for 2021?
+Maybe you want to organize your linen closet, garage, kitchen or kids’ playroom?
 Perhaps your goal is to create a better paper filing system to keep track of medical expenses or tax related information?
-Or, even better, are you trying to move from a paper filing system to a digital filing system?
-Lastly, maybe your goal is to focus on time management so you can be more productive and therefore build in more time for the activities and hobbies you enjoy that were neglected in 2017.
 Whatever your resolution, I’ve got some helpful strategies to get you motivated and prevent procrastination.

 Organizing can be very challenging for many individuals.
 In terms of reducing items, some individuals can be indecisive or slow in making decisions especially if they feel an emotional attachment to the items being purged.
 Others may be challenged with space, proper supplies, or are unsure where to begin.
 Finally, others may have tried to get organized in the past, but feel defeated after their progress was reversed.

 Remember, getting and staying organized is a journey, not a destination!
 As you can see, many factors can come into play when an individual starts an organizing project.
-Hopefully, this blog post gave you some good tips to create a proactive plan to kick off your New Year’s resolutions to a more organized 2018.
+Hopefully, this blog post gave you some good tips to create a proactive plan to kick off your New Year’s resolutions to a more organized 2021.
 Guilt and perfectionism are paralyzing.
 Let them go and just get stated!
 Just ask yourself, what is the first step I can take TODAY to move me towards feeling more organized?
 Still feeling stuck?
 Working with a professional organizer will surely help with creating a strategy and developing an action plan.
 You can reach out to me here for more information on working together virtually or in person to accomplish your organizing goals!